- For years SAP proposed that applications on HANA would remove the need for a data warehouse.

 “Hasso Plattner always hated analytics systems.
 He saw them as a failure of the application to provide the reporting.
 His vision is to eliminate the data warehouse, and HANA is how he will do it.”

 Another undiscussed issue is how many products are now part of this solution.
 Let us review a slide.

 This slide is already a bit out of date as Lumira has been discontinued, and Cloud for Analytics is the replacement product.
 But let us review all of the products that are part of this design.

 How much are all of those licenses going to add up to?
 Is this us, or does this appear like a confusing combination of items?

 The New Reality of S/4HANA and the Data Warehouse

 Years after, SAP presented this vision, and they are now changing their story regarding data warehousing.
 SAP is now proposing that customers use something called embedded BW.
 This is the junior version or BW/4HANA, which is the more advanced version that is merely the rebranded stand alone BW, but which, of course, only runs on HANA and pushes out other database vendors from the mix.
 Embedded BW is implemented within S/4HANA and, according to SAP, is for “strategic analysis” rather than the standardly embedded analytics that are for more or less canned analytics.

 We have been saying for some time that the embedded analytics in S/4HANA are simply for canned analytics.
 Because they are canned, they don’t even leverage HANA as they can be pre-compiled, with only net change information updated.

-One of the reasons its very easy to overestimate the number of apps, or tiles of functionality included in S/4HANA is because so many of the tiles are really just reports, as the slide above illustrates.
-Once in the transaction/report, there is normally not much that one can do other than some basic searching or filtering.
+One of the reasons it’s very easy to overestimate the number of apps or tiles of functionality included in S/4HANA is because so many of the tiles are just reports, as the slide above illustrates.
+Once in the transaction/report, there usually is not much that one can do other than some necessary searching or filtering.